 Adipospheroids from 3D culture of stromal vascular fraction (SVF) cells

-Both 3D and confluent 2D cultures were set up with the same numbers of SVF cells from the same mouse inguinal WAT preparation (Figure 1A,B) and subjected to the same experimental protocol to allow comparison of marker gene expression.
+Both 3D and confluent 2D cultures were set up with the same numbers of SVF cells from the same mouse inguinal WAT preparation (Figure 1A,B) and subjected to the same experimental protocol to compare gene expression marker.
 Spheroids stimulated with induction medium expanded over time.
-Figure 2B shows an increase in the density of 2D multilocular cells, indicating the differentiation to mature adipocytes.
+Figure 2B shows an increase in 2D multilocular cells' density, indicating the differentiation to mature adipocytes.
 Quantitation of adipospheroid volume showed expansion (~1-fold) after 10 days following the initiation of adipogenesis, whereas those in non-differentiating growth media (DMEM 2%) did not expand (Figure 1B (3D-WHITE), Figure 1C).
 Next, gene expression of adipospheroids was compared to that of 2D culture.
 The gene expression of mature adipocyte marker genes, such as Adipoq and Fabp4, extracellular matrix (ECM) Fn1 and Col4a1, and thermogenic markers, Ucp-1 and Pgc1a, were detected in both 2D and 3D cultures (Figures 2A-C).
 Adipospheroids expressed higher levels of mature adipocyte markers and ECM markers than non-differentiated 2D (DMEM 2%).
 Immunofluorescence analysis of paraffin sections of adipospheroids revealed robust expression of perilipin-1, a marker of mature lipid droplets, in the medium (Figure 2C (WHITE), Figure S3).

 Induction of adiposheroid remodeling by LLC-CM

 The induction of WAT remodeling in response to CC has been previously described9-11.
 In 2D culture, the impairment of adipogenesis induced by the addition of CM with secreted factors from LLC tumor cells has been previously described12.
-Co-culture of 3T3-L1 cells with LLC cells reduced white adipogenesis and adiponectin secretion and upregulated IL-6 gene expression and protein synthesis12.
+The co-culture of 3T3-L1 cells with LLC cells reduced white adipogenesis and adiponectin secretion and upregulated IL-6 gene expression and protein synthesis12.
 In this respect, cell culture with LLC-CM, in both systems, showed a reduction in terminal differentiation.
 Adipospheroids treated with LLC-CM showed a lower increase (~58%) in their total area (Figure 1C) after 10 days following adipogenesis induction.
 This condition was accompanied by a lower expression of mature adipocyte markers when compared to WHITE cells (Figure 2A,B) in both 2D and 3D cultures.
-However, gene expression of thermogenic markers was higher in LLC-CM (Figure 2C).
+However, the gene expression of thermogenic markers was higher in LLC-CM (Figure 2C).
 An overall 2.6-fold increase in UCP1 mRNA levels was observed in adipospheroids compared to those in 2D cultures; a potential, functional property of factors that regulate beige adipogenesis.
 Finally, this study examined whether printed spheroids can be used as an additional model of WAT remodeling.
-To address this question, SVF cells from Ucp1 Cre+/mTmG+ mice were used as expression of GFP is an indicator of UCP1 transcription and beige adipogenesis13.
+To address this question, SVF cells from Ucp1 Cre+/mTmG+ mice were used as GFP expression as an indicator of UCP1 transcription and beige adipogenesis13.
 Cells were magnetically printed (3D), and adipogenesis was induced with and without LLC-CM (Figure 3).
 Adipospheroids cultivated with LLC-CM showed an increase in the number of GFP-positive cells (UCP-1 expression), which is absent in adipospheroids treated only with differentiation medium without LLC-CM.

 FIGURE AND TABLE LEGENDS: